-Error Possible causes Solution The device name is not displayed correctly and contains coding.
+Error Possible causes Solution correctly and contains coding.
 A device name containing one or more underscores has been specified via the automation system.
 Specify a correct device name (without underscores) via the automation system.

-12.2 Diagnostic information via light emitting diodes
+Diagnostic information via light emitting diodes 12.2